29 Of The Most Blatant Signs of a Malignant Narcissist

 If a malignant narcissist is an effective and believable storyteller, people around him or her who are well-meaning will unintentionally support his or her destructive tendencies and actions, reinforcing to the narcissist's abhorrent behavior.

 The best thing you can do for your own mental health and well-being is to get away from this destructive personality.
 Don't waste your time trying to change or help a malignant narcissist because he or she will not change.

-If you are in an intimate relationship with a malignant narcissist, you may need the support and guidance of a trained therapist in order to safely leave the relationship.
+If you are in an intimate relationship and seeing any of these malignant narcissism symptoms, you may need the support and guidance of a trained therapist in order to safely leave the relationship.